 On the outer walls of the cell are pieces of artwork by prisoners and a set of letters written to Kent’s mother Rilla from a woman named Lisa Peltier, who is in prison.
 In one of the letters, she talks about her father Leonard Peltier and how she hopes President Obama will give him a pardon.

 Letter to Kent Monkman’s mother from Leonard Peltier’s daughter

 Leonard Peltier is a 75-year-old man who was convicted of taking part in the murder of two FBI officers at the Pine Ridge Indian Reservation in 1975.
-Pine Ridge is home to Wounded Knee, the site of a massacre of 200 Sioux men, women and children by the American army’s 7th Cavalry in 1890.
+Pine Ridge in South Dakota is home to Wounded Knee, the site of a massacre of 200 Sioux men, women and children by the American army’s 7th Cavalry in 1890.

 Peltier was a member of the American Indian Movement and was part of a nearly three-year occupation at Wounded Knee.
 It tried to bring attention to the unfair treatment of First Nations people in the United States.
 A virtual civil war had broken out between the American Indian Movement and traditional First Nations leadership.
 The AIM said the leadership was corrupt.
 It was backed and supported by federal agencies including the FBI.